A History of the Persecution of the Unvaccinated in Covid Era Canada

 A fairly common phenomenon described by the few prominent prominent scientists and journalists who had openly expressed skepticism or concerns about lockdowns or about the mass vaccination campaign — as well as by some similar but less prominent independent researchers, writers or podcasters — was being contacted through email or Direct Message by mainstream doctors, scientists or other public figures telling them they agreed but could not risk speaking out.

-It should be noted, by the way, that it is not entirely clear what kind of epistemic and ontological status this theory of mass formation and the processes described in it have.
+So something like a process of mass formation combined with a fear of speaking out seemed to be suffocating intellectual discussion in society.
+It should be noted, however, that it is not entirely clear what kind of epistemic and ontological status this theory of mass formation and the processes described in it have.
 The social world is a complex place with an infinite number and variety of processes, incentives, institutions, actions, intentions and beliefs at play at micro, meso and macro levels at any one time.
 A theory like mass formation is perhaps best not understood as a falsifiable scientific theory that accurately identifies processes with causal explanatory power on the macro-level it operates at but as a basic interpretive framework that helps make sense of some of the things we are seeing, something more like historical Verstehen than like physics or even like climate science or macro-economics.
 The basic model can’t capture all the things that are relevant to understanding the phenomena it studies but it can help make sense of some, as can other complementary or even alternative frameworks.

 They also did this through the directives they issued, despite the fact that the practical effect of those directives was typically questionable at best.
 Mask wearing and social distancing took on symbolic value.
 They became a way to publicly signal one’s participation in the collective pursuit, and a way to constantly remind one another of the looming threat.